How to Hide Rows Based on Criteria with VBA in Excel: 15 Suitable Methods

 • LastRow = 10 -> Last row of the dataset.

-• iCol = 5 -> The column address that holds the value; based on which we will hide the row.
+• iCol = 5 -> The column address that holds the value, based on which we will hide the row.

-• Don’t run this code, save it.
+• Don’t run this code; save it.

-As you can see from the gif above, we inserted “Biology” in Cell E12 and as a result, the whole row 6 is now hidden.
+From the gif above, we inserted “Biology” in Cell E12 and as a result, the whole row 6 is now hidden.

 VBA Code Explanation